 The Sushi Kei we tried was located in Aeon Mall Long Bien.
-The location is like any franchise, regular in size with a reminiscing Japanese decoration.
-The place was fairly full but we went there on a Sunday at 12, so basically rush hour.
+The location is like any other franchise, regular in size with a nostalgic Japanese décor.
+The place was fairly full, but we went there on a Sunday at 12, so basically rush hour.

-The menu is very traditional of that of franchise restaurants selling Japanese food.
-My guess would be that in a real sushi restaurant they only serve Sashimi, Sushi, Maki and perhaps Californian rolls.
+The menu is very traditional for that of franchise restaurants selling Japanese food.
+My guess would be that in a real sushi restaurant they only serve sashimi, sushi, maki, and perhaps California rolls.

-But since this is a franchise, you can also get Takoyaki, Gyoza and other famous Japanese specialties with an average quality.
+But since this is a franchise, you can also get Takoyaki, Gyoza, and other famous Japanese specialties with average quality.

-The sushi menu is very similar of what you would find in France.
+The sushi menu is very similar to what you would find in France.
 Perhaps the only difference is the quantity.
-Usually in France we can call a boat with an assortments of fresh fish, enough for two people to eat.
-In this case the boat is a 599,000 vnd option with less pieces but overall more variety.
+Usually in France, we can call a boat with an assortment of fresh fish, enough for two people to eat.
+In this case, the boat is a $ 599,000 VND option with fewer pieces but overall more variety.

-Unfortunately, all the product weren’t present in reality when compared to the picture.
+Unfortunately, all the products weren’t present in reality when compared to the picture.
 For example, we didn’t have any avocados or sea urchins, which was honestly why I chose this combo in the first place.
-Now if the restaurant is missing some ingredients I can understand, but even I can buy avocado pretty easily in this period.
+Now, if the restaurant is missing some ingredients, I can understand, but even I can buy avocados pretty easily during this period.

-In this menu they have traditional nigiri sushi, some sashimi sets, maki, temaki, californian rolls, but honestly there’s absolutely nothing original in this menu.
+On this menu, they have traditional nigiri sushi, some sashimi sets, maki, temaki, and California rolls, but honestly, there’s absolutely nothing original on this menu.
 Everything is quite standard and safe.
-I can understand the necessity for safety in a franchise but at the same time, their proposition value is not very exciting.
+I can understand the necessity for safety in a franchise, but at the same time, their proposition value is not very exciting.

-When it comes to drinks, the glass were very small.
-I ordered a guava fresh juice and my wife a coke.
-I oriented my choice towards a Juice after seing the cup of water melon juice being big.
-Unfortunately it wasn’t the same cup.
+When it comes to drinks, the glasses are very small.
+I ordered a guava-fresh juice and my wife a coke.
+I oriented my choice toward a juice after seeing the big cup of watermelon juice.
+Unfortunately, it wasn’t the same cup.

-You can have a choice between regulars Japanese wines, beers but also Korean Soju, like in Sumo BBQ, again reminding you you are in a Franchise restaurant.
+You can have a choice between regular Japanese wines and beers but also Korean Soju, like in Sumo BBQ, again reminding you that you are in a franchise restaurant.

 One thing interesting about Sushi Kei is that they have a button on the table to call the staff.
 I think this idea is great and would work even better in buffet restaurants.
-Since here we only order once, this button is less useful as it could potentially be.
+Since we only order here once, this button is less useful than it could potentially be.

-Our first order came in quickly enough and it was the first time I tried this pan fried dish looking like a pancake.
-It really taste similar to Takoyaki in my opinion, perhaps the only interesting thing was the Katsuobushi or thin layers of smoked bonito moving around like it was still alive.
+Our first order came in quickly enough, and it was the first time I tried this pan-fried dish that looked like a pancake.
+It really tasted similar to Takoyaki in my opinion; perhaps the only interesting thing was the katsuobushi, or thin layers of smoked bonito, moving around like it was still alive.

 I doubt franchises like this one employ real sushi chefs anyway.
-The rice is very average, if the consistency is good the taste is too salty in my opinion.
-Also the ginger vinegared slice came in very small quantity compared to the Wasabi.
-Luckily some other one came with the Californian roll even more than in the big sushi combo.
+The rice is very average; if the consistency is good, the taste is too salty in my opinion.
+Also, the ginger vinegared slice came in a very small quantity compared to the wasabi.
+Luckily, some other ones came with the California roll, even more than in the big sushi combo.

-One of the problem I have with Japanese restaurant in Vietnam, is that they are as expensive as in Europe which can be understood since products are most probably imported.
-But also it’s very hard to find some simple but delicious recipe like Californian Rolls with Avocado, Salmon and mayonnaise.
+One of the problems I have with Japanese restaurants in Vietnam is that they are as expensive as in Europe, which can be understood since products are most likely imported.
+But also, it’s very hard to find some simple but delicious recipes like Californian rolls with avocado, salmon, and mayonnaise.
 Perhaps it doesn’t fit the taste of this market.

-The taste of the food sushi included was ok, but compared to the price you pay, I was honestly expecting more.
-We ended getting a udon soup for our kid and again it didn’t looked or tasted like anything special.
+The taste of the sushi included was ok, but compared to the price you pay, I was honestly expecting more.
+We ended up getting udon soup for our kid, and again, it didn’t look or taste like anything special.

-Our drinks were very small like previously said, I almost ordered an extra bottle of water but since we were in a mall, I decided to wait.
-I thought it was enough with paying extra money for almost the same thing.
+Our drinks were very small, as previously mentioned; I almost ordered an extra bottle of water, but since we were in a mall, I decided to wait.
+I thought it was enough to pay extra money for almost the same thing.

 7.1 out of 10

-Sushi Kei is a franchise restaurant, so quality can’t be very high since often this type of joint are made out of business motivations and not passion.
-But still the quality could be higher I believe, especially for the price.
+Sushi Kei is a franchise restaurant, so the quality can’t be very high since often this type of joint is made out of business motivations and not passion.
+But still, the quality could be higher, I believe, especially for the price.

-For example our pieces of Tuna were more than average, the color was more pink than red.
-Even the pieces of sushi with Tuna in the Aeon Mall food court had a better color.
+For example, our pieces of tuna were larger than average, and the color was more pink than red.
+Even the pieces of sushi with tuna in the Aeon Mall food court had a better color.

-Whenever I eat sushi and I feel very thirsty afterward, it’s never a good sign.
-It often means that the rice in the sushi was not balanced and pretty salty.
+Whenever I eat sushi and feel very thirsty afterward, it’s never a good sign.
+It often means that the rice in the sushi was not balanced and was pretty salty.

-It’s not that the food is bad in Sushi Kei, it’s just that it’s very average for the price.
-We ended up paying around 1,200,000 vnd which is all you can eat in iSushi.
-If the quality is slightly superior, it’s not enough to justify the price in our opinion.
+It’s not that the food is bad at Sushi Kei; it’s just that it’s very average for the price.
+We ended up paying around 1,200,000 VND, which is all you can eat at iSushi.
+If the quality is slightly superior, it’s not enough to justify the price, in our opinion.